What is an activity?

 What not to do

 Organisations can define their own activity identifiers.
 There is no need to copy a donors iati-identifier as part of your own identifier.
+There has been some confusion about this, caused by the wording in some agreements, but please give your activity its own identifier.

 These are two activities from a publisher.